kinsta/hello-world-docusaurus/README.md

 ### Port

 Kinsta automatically sets the `PORT` environment variable.
 You should **not** define it yourself and you should **not** hard-code it into the application.
-The `serve` packageutilizes the port set by Kinsta automatically.
+The `serve` package utilizes the port set by Kinsta automatically.

 ### Start Command